ttu/ruuvitag-sensor/README.md

 ## BlueZ

 BlueZ works only on __Linux__.
-When using BlueZ, Windows and macOS support is only for testing with hard coded data and for data decoding.
+When using BlueZ, Windows and macOS support is only for testing with hard-coded data and for data decoding.

 BlueZ tools require __superuser__ rights.